eRajsh/go2js/README.md

 + The multiple assignment has different order of preference than in JS (functionInverse in "testdata/func.go" fails due this issue).
-+ Check arithmetic, since that in JS all numbers are handled like floats.
-+ More tests where functions have parameters with custom types (jslib), and return those custom types.
 + Evaluation of constants.
-+ Shadow variables in Js.
++ Shadow variables in JS.
 + Goroutines.
 + Types int64 and complex.